 - The Lorax (1971)

-12 of the Best Living Books
+The 12 Best Living Books Reviewed

 Author: Cindy Neuschwander

-A story written with wordplay and puns creates a visual of a knight (Sir Cumference) going on an adventure.
+A story written with wordplay and puns creates a visual of a knight, Sir Cumference, going on an adventure.

 Author: E.B.
 White

 In this timeless tale of friendship, overcoming struggles, and loneliness, we meet Wilbur, a pig, who befriends Charlotte, a spider.
-Together, they plot to keep Wilbur from being family dinner.
+Together, they plot to keep Wilbur from being a family dinner.
 With help from a rat, Charlotte teaches Wilbur what it means to be a friend.

-This book was written over sixty years ago.
+Charlotte’s Webb was written over sixty years ago.
 It is an award-winning chapter book that evokes so many emotions as you read.
 You will be laughing one minute and crying the next.

 3. Holes (2000)